ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 ```

 Let's call the file "values.csv".
 You can then load these values into the external parameters with `tap run My.TapPlan -e values.csv`.
-This makes it possible to reuse the same test plan logic for a variety of tests.

 ### Metadata